AdobeDocs/campaign.en/help/v8/config/workflows.md

 For example, when querying the **[!UICONTROL Profiles]** table, stored on the Cloud database, you will create a **[!UICONTROL Working table]** on the same Cloud database.
 To change this, you can add the **[!UICONTROL Change Data Source]** activity to choose a different data source for your **[!UICONTROL Working table]**.

-Note that when using the **[!UICONTROL Change Data Source]** activity, you will need to revert back to the Cloud database to continue the workflow execution.
+Note that when using the **[!UICONTROL Change Data Source]** activity, you will need to switch back to the Cloud database to continue the workflow execution.

 To use the **[!UICONTROL Change Data Source]** activity: